Our next Friends of Warwick Ponds meeting will be on Thursday November 1st @ 6 PM in the small meeting room at the Warwick Public Library.

 -What is our answer to DEM response on RIAC use of Fire Fighting Foams?
 Our response will be

 -Schedule meet and greet with new RIAC CEO.
 We met in March 2018.
 FOWPS needs to develop a list of issues that need to be addressed by RIAC.
-Will send wish list to RIAC mid Aug.
+Wish list sent to RIAC on 8/10.
 See attached.

 -Discuss RI conservation districts invitation to join steering committee for Warwick Pond and

 -Discuss RIPDES permit process, and proposed workshop that will be scheduled at the Warwick Library followed by a public comment period.
 Waiting for DEM to schedule workshop.
-Mention RIAC setting deicing recovery station diversion valve sensors lower number.
+RIAC setting deicing recovery station diversion valve sensors lower number.
+Due to the valves taking 10 min to close FOWPS recommended this over 1 year ago.
+So we will take credit for this positive change.

 -Discuss and agree on what action FOWPS will take on the issue of roof drains at July 5th meeting.